 Fast forward another century, in 1876, Joost Thooft takes over De Procelyn Fles (The Procelain Jar), the only surviving procelain factory in Delft.
 The walk to today’s Royal Delft Factory is quite an enjoyable little walk, taking me past beds of pansies, tulips, murals, a button shop, a mosaic sofa and a mini library towards an area of light industry, just on the outskirts of the city’s canals.

 The museum is a tourist magnet, and so I’m not suprised at the queues.
 I decide to do the tour in reverse order to bypass the traffic.
 The audio guide narrates the history of Delft ceramics very well, with displays of ceramics over the different eras.

 I also see a Master Painter (minimum 10 years experience) at work.
-And no where more does the skill of the Delft Master Painters shine through but on what is the highlight of the museum for me, the 480 ceramic tile replica of Rembrandt’s Nightwatch.
+And the skills of the Delft Master Painters excel in what is the highlight of the museum for me, the 480 ceramic tile replica of Rembrandt’s Nightwatch.

-The former home of another Delft artist, Paul Tetar van Elven (1823 – 1896) is now the Museum Paul Tetar van Elvan.
-It displays his original works, and also the copies he painted, including Raphael and Rubens.
+The former home of another Delft artist, Paul Tetar van Elven (1823-1896) is now the Museum Paul Tetar van Elvan.
+It displays his original works, and also his copy paintings, including that of Raphael and Rubens.
 As a collector, his Chinese, Japanese and Dutch ceramics are also showcased.
 The architecture of the house itself ranges from the 19th century main quarters to the delightful creaking 17th century timber attic.